lonycell/grafana.v7/docs/sources/panels/transformations.md

 > **Note:** In order to apply this transformation, you must have a query to a data source that returns labeled fields.

-When you select this transformation, Grafana automatically transforms all labeled data into fields.
+When you select this transformation, ThingSPIN automatically transforms all labeled data into fields.

 For this example, I manually defined labels in the Random Walk visualization of TestData DB.